 What does Adderall and alcohol feel like?

 Adderall and alcohol are not a good combination.
 The same can be said for most stimulant/depressant combinations.
-This is due to the opposing mechanisms of action that each drug inflicts on the body.
-When one substance tells the body to speed up and another tells it to slow down, there is a conflict of interest happening within a person’s system that can cause elevated strain.
+This is due to each drug’s opposing mechanisms of action on the body.
+When one substance tells the body to speed up and another tells it to slow down, a conflict of interest occurs within a person’s system that can cause elevated strain.

 Start a New Life